Generalized Emergent Dark Energy Model and the Hubble Constant Tension: Observational data

 \section{Observational data}

-Here we describe the main observational datasets and the statistical procedure used to extract the observational constraints out of the present cosmological scenario parametrized by the dark energy density with respect to the critical energy density.
+Here we describe the main observational datasets and the statistical procedure used to extract the observational constraints out of the present cosmological scenario parametrized by the DE density with respect to the critical energy density.
 In what follows we enlist the observational datasets:

 \begin{itemize}

 \item CMB: We use the latest cosmic microwave background (CMB) observations from Planck 2018 legacy release, i.e. {\it plikTTTEEE+lowl+lowE}~\cite{Aghanim:2018eyx,Aghanim:2019ame}.